-What Is Rue Plant?
+What is Rue Plant?

-How To Grow Rue Herb
+How to Grow Rue Herb

 Rue herb does well in a variety of soil but does best in well drained soil.
-In fact, it will do well in the rocky, dry soil that many other plants have a difficult time surviving in.
+In fact, it will do well in the rocky, dry soil that many other plants have a difficult time surviving.
 It needs full sun to grow well.
 It is drought tolerant and rarely, if ever needs to be watered.

 Care should be taken when handling rue plants.
 The sap of the rue plant is often irritating and can burn or leave rashes on people’s skin.

-Rue can be harvested and used in the house as an insect repellant.
+Rue can be harvested and used in the house as an insect repellent.
 Simply cut some of the leaves and dry them, then put the dried leaves in cloth bags.
 These sachets can be placed where ever you need to repel bugs.